seanpatrickfelten/daily.coding.log/README.md

 <h2>Day 37</h2>

-Day 37: I learned to write reusbale JavaScript with functions, pasing values to functions with arguments, global scope and functions, local scope and functions, and global vs. local scope in functions. #100DaysOfCode
+I learned to write reusbale JavaScript with functions, pasing values to functions with arguments, global scope and functions, local scope and functions, and global vs. local scope in functions. #100DaysOfCode